Skip to content

 • You can break down the process of writing the SOA by delegating the task to a SPOC from each department to provide all necessary information for their department.

-• Refer ISO 27002 or information about controls.
+• Refer to ISO 27002 for information about controls.

-• While the ISO 27001 only has a line or two about each control, the ISO 27002 has more information.
+• While ISO 27001 only has a line or two about each relevant control, ISO 27002 has more information.
 You can refer to this to come up with a detailed SOA.

 • Bring together all previously written documents.

-To ensure you are not missing out on any critical information, bring together all related documents such as the ISMS Scope, Risk Assessment Report, Inventory of Information Assets, Risk Treatment Plan, Policy documents, etc.
+To ensure you are not missing out on any critical information, bring together all related documents such as the ISMS Scope, Risk Assessment Report, Risk Treatment Plan, Inventory of Information Assets, Risk Treatment Plan, Policy documents, etc.

 Even though time-consuming, writing an SOA is totally worth the time spent – both from the perspective of audit and information security goals.
 Writing the SOA also makes you approach information security in an organized, well-thought-out manner, which is beneficial in the long run.
 Read more about the ISO 27001 requirements in The Complete Guide to ISO 27001.